-We lease facilities of approximately 753 square meters in total, located at Darwinweg in Leiden, the Netherlands, which forms our headquarters.
-This location comprises two lease agreements.
-Both will terminate in July 2016.
-In addition to the already leased facility of approximately 632 square meters from TNO, located at Zernikedreef in Leiden, the Netherlands, which houses our laboratories, we lease an extra 2,584 square meters, which brings our total office and laboratory facility to 3,216 square meters.
-These facilities will be reconstructed to fulfill our needs before we reallocate our headquarters to this location in the second quarter of 2016.
+We lease facilities of approximately 3,216 square meters in total, located at Zernikedreef in Leiden, the Netherlands, where our headquarters and our laboratories are located.
 The lease for this facility terminates on December 31, 2020, and subject to the provisions of the lease, may be subsequently renewed for subsequent 5 year terms.
-On October 1, 2015, we entered into an agreement to lease additional space of approximately 780 square meters in the U.S., located at Bryant Street, Palo Alto, CA. This lease will expire on September 30, 2020.
-We believe that our existing facilities are adequate to meet current needs and that suitable alternative spaces will be available in the future on commercially reasonable terms
+On October 1, 2015, we entered into an agreement to lease additional space of approximately 455 square meters in the U.S., located at Bryant Street, Palo Alto, CA. This lease will expire on September 30, 2020.
+We believe that our existing facilities are adequate to meet current needs and that suitable alternative spaces will be available in the future on commercially reasonable terms.